Unsupervised discovery of Interpretable Visual Concepts: Conclusion

 \section{Conclusion}

-We propose a new way to make CNNs interpretable thanks to the combination of \emph{MAGE}, to group feature maps into \textquote{concepts}, and \emph{Ms-IV}, to provide a simple (multiscale) understanding of the models' knowledge. \emph{CaOC} metric is used to consider the structure and organization of the model's final decision space and provides globally-awareness of samples' perturbation.
-In the future, we plan to improve the \textquote{clusters' quality} through hierarchical/spectral clustering techniques, and to introduce more subtle segmentation techniques using mathematical morphology in our multiscale visualization.
+We propose a \revThree{novel} way to make CNNs interpretable thanks to the combination of \emph{MAGE}, to group feature maps into \textquote{concepts}, and \emph{Ms-IV}, to provide a simple (multiscale) understanding of \revThree{a given} model's knowledge. \revThree{The} \revFour{$\CAOC$} metric \revThree{considers} the structure and organization of the model's final decision space and provides global awareness of sample perturbations.
+In the future, we plan to improve the \textquote{\revTwo{clusters} quality} through hierarchical/spectral clustering techniques, and to introduce more subtle segmentation techniques using mathematical morphology in our multiscale visualization.